TheArtOfficial/ArtOfficialStudio-Documentation/README.md

 ### 3. Create the Template:

--   In the template settings, select **"Docker Image"** and paste the following image URL (replace with cu126 version if necessary):
+-   In the template settings, select **"Docker Image"** and paste the following image URL (replace with cu126 or cu124 version if necessary):
     ```bash
     ghcr.io/theartofficial/artofficialstudio:latest
     ```
--   **Registry Credentials:** Ensure you enter your GitHub username and token to authenticate the container.
--   Select your credentials from the dropdown list after creating them.
 -   Only port necessary to expose is 80, the rest of the applications can be launched from the main control panel!
 -   Create an Environment Variable called "RUNPOD" with the value 1.
 This will let the system know that you're using runpod, so that gradio will work correctly.